 Equine influenza (EI) is an acute, highly contagious, viral disease which can cause rapidly spreading outbreaks of respiratory disease in horses, donkeys, mules and other equine species.
 EI would have a major impact on the Australian horse industry if it were to become established here.
 For further information about signs of disease in horses see the NSW Department of Primary Industries website.

 An outbreak of EI occurred in the Australian states of New South Wales and Queensland in late 2007.
 Eradication was achieved in Australia in early 2008 by implementing a number of measures in accordance to the nationally agreed AUSVETPLAN disease response manual.
 For more information on the outbreak and its eradication visit the NSW Department of Primary Industries website.
-There is also an AUSVETPLAN Disease Strategy for EI.

 An independent inquiry into the outbreak of equine influenza in Australia was completed in 2008.
 That report and the government response is available on the department’s website.
+A copy of the dossier is also available for download.

 Foot-and-mouth disease (FMD) is a highly contagious animal disease that would have severe consequences for Australia’s animal health and trade.
 Australia has detailed FMD response plans and arrangements in place, while government and industry preparedness is under continuous review.